 There is a crossfade now from the lobby to the Colorado Lounge so that a group of people who are in the area leading into the lounge seem to stand surrounding the luggage of the Torrance family in the lobby, and the red elevator doors on the right overlay the entrance to the hotel.
 Further, the lights of the chandeliers were not illuminated in the lobby, but with this crossfade they appear to come on as the chandeliers in the entry to the Colorado Lounge are lit.
 Just a beautiful transition.

 This is an important cross-fade for the viewer.
 Ullman takes the Torrances on a tour of the lodge, and Kubrick uses the tour as a means of establishing, for the viewer, relationships of important rooms--and all erroneously.
 With this cross-fade, despite the fact that both the lobby and the Colorado Lounge are on the same level, Kubrick imprints the Colorado Lounge directly upon the lobby in such a way that the stairs of the entry foyer to the Colorado Lounge overlay the stairs of the lobby.
-One perhaps will think that the stairs in the lobby lead up to these, but the Colorado Lounge's stairs only go up, and the relationship is further impossible as the elevator doors overlay the lobby's entrance.
-The viewer, via this overlay, for the remainder of the film will likely continue to interpret at least those stairs as somehow connecting the lounge to the lobby, and it's due this cross-fade and the Torrance's luggage in front of the main door being duplicated here by a group of employees with their luggage in the same position.
+We are led to think the Colorado Lounge is likely above the lobby, and to believe that the stairs in the lobby lead up to these, but the Colorado Lounge's stairs only go up, not down, and the relationship is further impossible as the elevator doors overlay the lobby's entrance doors where there are no elebators.
+The viewer, via this overlay, for the remainder of the film will likely continue to interpret at least those stairs as somehow connecting the lounge to the lobby, imagining the Colorado Lounge to be above the lobby, and it's due this cross-fade and the Torrance's luggage in front of the main door being duplicated here by a group of employees with their luggage in the same position.
 Even when common sense tells the viewer these lounge steps don't go down, when seeing the stairs in the lobby they will think of them as leading up here.
 Even despite the elevator being in the wrong place.
 Even despite the Colorado Lounge's length-wise direction being a 90 degree turn from that of the lobby's in relationship to the stairs.
 This is all very intentional, as Kubrick accomplishes an overt 90 degree twist of the hedge maze later on in its relationship to the lodge.
 There are many 90 degree shifts in the film.

 As Stuart Ullman, Bill Watson and the Torrances exit the elevator we notice that the arrow is pointing to level L, lobby level.
-With the use of the elevator here, Kubrick gives the impression that we have come up a level from the hotel's main lobby, but both the Colorado Room and the lobby have outside their windows the same low stone walls of a patio and shrubbery beyond them, as if they are on the same level.
-Another confirmation of the Colorado Lounge being on a first floor level is that Room 237 is above it.
+With the use of the elevator here, Kubrick gives the impression that we have come up a level from the hotel's main lobby, but both the Colorado Lounge and the lobby have outside their windows the same low stone walls of a patio and shrubbery beyond them, as if they are on the same level.

 The only time we see the interior of one of the red elevators is now.
 The only time we will see the red elevators used by the Torrances is this instance.
 We know that they are going up and down and all over the lodge throughout the film but we don't even see the stairs used in normal scenes of the Torrances transitioning from one area to another.
 Stairs are used in the film but only for two dramatic scenes: the confrontation between Wendy and Jack on the grand staircase in this lounge, and at the end when Wendy is searching for Danny.
 Kubrick never has the audience experience the suspense of characters in the elevator, wondering what may happen to them, what they might see.

-The idea of "games" does connect the scenes as here we have a billiard table and in the Game Room we will soon see billiard tables.
+The idea of "games" does connect the scenes as here we have a billiard table and in the Game Room we will soon see game tables.

 STUART: This is our Colorado Lounge.